Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 The technique I'm using is that used by Chinese confectioners when they make something called "Dragon's Beard" (or Dragon's Hair, or Dragon's Whiskers), a type of cottony candy with this hairlike candy on the outside, and a peanut filling on the inside.

-- A Small, Round Bowl (If glass, then spray with baking release or a little oil)
+- small, round bowl (If glass, then spray with baking release or a little oil)

 - Instead of corn syrup, you can use sugar and water; although when you cook the syrup, you'll have to take extra special care to make sure all of the sugar crystals completely melt.
 You can also use honey or maltose syrup, too.
 (Corn syrup's the cheapest, of course.)